MarcvdSluys/LIGO-Virgo-notes/new-gstlal-workflow.md

   accounting-group-user: albert.einstein
 ```

 You may have to add or update the path to the singularity image.
-Make sure that this is the same as stored in `$MYIMAGE`.
+Make sure that this is the same as stored in `$GSTLAL_IMG`.

 ```yaml
 condor: